ardor-education/ardor-education.github.io/a_chromebook.md

       <img class="explainer-iPad"  src="./../assets/images/differentiation/chrome-book.png" width="378" align="right">
       <h2>Before you begin using Chromebooks</h2>
       <p>
         It is very likely that you will need to <b>first enable access to the Ardor Math app</b>.
+Using a student device
-If this is the case students will be unable to automatically install the Ardor Math app onto a school Chromebook.
-Send your school IT administrator an email asking for the Ardor Math app to be an approved app.
+        <a href="https://play.google.com/store/apps/details?id=com.ardor.algebradojo" target="_blank">click here</a> to search for Ardor Math app.
+If you don't see the app then you will need to send an email to your school IT administrator asking for the Ardor Math app to be approved.
       </p>
       <p> We wrote an
       <!--